 |Spring 2016 vs. Spring 2017|

 That is the last time I can say with certainty that she felt really great.
 We noticed throughout the remainder of April and May that she just was not herself…it started happening only once in a while, but then became more frequent.
-She seemed uncomfortable and would stretch out on the floor for hours at a time, and her belly looked bloated all the time.
+She seemed uncomfortable and would stretch out on the floor for hours at a time, and her belly consistently looked bloated, even first thing in the morning before she ate anything.
 She was generally disinterested in everything and was just not the happy, tail-wagging dog she'd always been.

 Thus began the summer of vet appointments.
 Essentially my mom and I took turns going to appointment after appointment throughout the entire summer – when I was away, she handled the appointments for me, and then when we met with the final surgeon in August, we went together so we could answer all of his questions about what had been going on all summer.